S3 method for class 'mid.importance'

 theme

-an integer specifying the maximum number of bars in the barplot, boxplot and dotchart.
+the maximum number of terms to display in the bar, dot and box plots.

 ...

-optional parameters to be passed to the graphing function.
+optional parameters passed on to the graphing functions.
 Possible arguments are "col", "fill", "pch", "cex", "lty", "lwd" and aliases of them.

 Value